 Responsibility for understanding

 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the unit convener or tutor.
 Further, it is the responsibility of students to ensure that they are correctly enrolled in the unit and that the tutor and Student Administration have their correct contact details.

 The contact hours for each student consists of 22 hours of lectures (11 lectures), 12 hours of laboratory classes (4 laboratory classes) and 8 hours of tutorials (4 tutorials) totalling 42 hours for this unit.
 There is another 24 hours of optional face to face drop in session with the unit convener.
 Remaining hours or workload should be utilized to prepare for lecture/laboratory/tutorials/exam/quizzes and assessments.

 Your participation both in class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Attendance in 75% (3 out of 4) of Face-to-face practical classes is COMPULSORY to meet the passing criteria in this unit.
+In addition, attendance of Laboratory 3 is COMPULSORY to pass this unit.
 Your participation will be recorded electronically by scanning your student ID card during laboratory classes.
 To avoid any penalties in case of illness, medical or counselling certificates must be presented to the convener in person or electronically within 7 business days of the missed laboratory.
 You will need a certificate for every laboratory class that you may have missed.